A 1972 Western film based (allegedly) on the life of real-life mountain man John "Liver Eatin'" Johnson.

-- Bittersweet Ending: After all his trials and tribulations, Paints His Shirt Red finally vows peace with Johnson.
-Your mileage may vary though, as Johnson losing everything he could have called a family would nonetheless qualify as a Downer Ending.
+- Bittersweet Ending: After all his trials and tribulations, Paints His Shirt Red finally vows peace with Johnson, but Johnson has lost everything he could have called a family.

 - The Chief's Daughter: Averted.
 When Johnson is little short of forced into marrying Swan, the daughter of Flathead chief Two Tongues, she isn't attracted to Johnson.
 She's reluctant to marry him and initially hates the situation she finds herself in.
 Though we do get a nice little scene in which she kills a bird by throwing a stone at it.
 So not totally averted.

 - Enemies Equals Greatness: Johnson is dismayed to find out that his reputation among the local native tribes is partly due to the fact that the Crow people want him dead.

 - Heroic BSoD: Upon the death of his wife and adopted son, Johnson's silent mourning in his cabin is truly heartbreaking.
 He then proceeds to bring just about the entire Crow Tribe to their knees.

 - Hunting the Most Dangerous Game: The Crow's attacks on Johnson.

 - Mountain Man: This is a FILM ABOUT MOUNTAIN MEN.

 - Noble Savage: Zig Zagged.
 The film presents an extremely diverse view of Rocky Mountain Indians.
 Each tribe is discussed as bearing very different traits.
 Some are peaceful, some are war-mongering.
 You should probably watch the film to get an idea of just how diversely the different tribes are portrayed.